 The Launchpad Mini and Launchpad MK2 are all USB bus-powered units which means they can be powered just from the USB connection.
-Note for iOS connectivity, the powering of the Launchpad MkII will require a powered USB hub.
+Note for iOS connectivity, the Launchpad MkII requires a powered USB hub.

 The main difference between the Launchpad Mini and Launchpad MK2 is the RGB light system.
 The Launchpad MK2 has the RGB light system that provides more information, such as the colours of Ableton clips shown on the hardware.
 The Launchpad Mini MK1 and 2 do not have the RGB light system and contain only 4 colours (Green, Yellow, Orange, Red).

-In conclusion, the operation between the two devices will be the same.
+The operation between the two devices is the same.
 Due to the smaller size of the Launchpad Mini MK1 and 2 are labelled with numbers and letters while the Launchpad MK2 has full labelling to correspond with their functions in Ableton Live.